Leave the Heavy Lifting and Red-Tape to Us

 - Cognitive: Driver takes their mind off the task of driving; daydreaming

-Whatever the cause of your distracted driving accident, Rockville, MD attorney Stuart L. Plotnick wants to meet with you.
+Whatever the cause of your distracted driving accident, Rockville, Maryland attorney Stuart L. Plotnick wants to meet with you.
 He can review your case, offer honest advice and get straight to work on helping you get your life back in order.

 Texting while driving accidents are very common in the Maryland, Virginia and Washington D.C. areas.
 Of all the ways a cell phone or smart phone use can lead to an auto accident, texting is the most common.
 Studies find that a person is twice as likely to get in a car accident if they are texting while driving, according to the National Highway Traffic Safety Administration.
 Studies have shown that even after sending that text or email, it may take 10-15 seconds for a driver to refocus on the road, so don’t think just because you were stopped when you sent that message, you are ready to roll.

 Texting is just one example of distracted driving, and there are many other ways cell phone use can lead to serious car accidents.
 If any of these activities were a cause of your accident, you may be entitled to pursue compensation if the other driver was driving carelessly.
 Please call the Law Offices of Stuart L. Plotnick, LLC, at 301-251-1286, to schedule a consultation with our experienced Maryland car accident attorney.
-He possesses many years' experience handling texting while driving accidents.
+He possesses many years of experience handling texting while driving accidents.

 Distraction Caused by Cell Phone Use While Driving